Since when is pseudoscience a four-letter word?

-When scientists are forced to publish something new and exciting instead of checking old theories… that’s bad science.
+When scientists are forced to publish something new and exciting instead of double-checking old theories… that’s bad science.
 And it happens a lot.
 That’s why those exuberant media headlines you read are rarely true.

 When people pay off scientists to skew studies… that’s bad science (remember when the giant sugar companies paid off the American Heart Association to claim that sugar is better for you than fat is?).
 Television shows in the 90’s like Seinfeld showed people eating low-fat yogurt, thinking that it was healthy.
 Manufacturers began cramming sugar into food and skimming every morsel of lipids (fats) out of the food so we would buy it.
 And buy it we did.
 We bought it because of bad science, or at least because of some perversion of good science.

 At the laymen’s level, science is not always a shining light.
 With good science, the studies are done.
 They are peer reviewed and accurate.
 And then someone abuses them (the media and the marketers).

 When doctors get most of their latest info from pharmaceutical marketers… that’s bad usage of science.

 When reporters talk about good scientific studies without actually reading them, they will always exaggerate them or draw conclusions that the scientists never claimed… that’s bad usage of good science.

 You’ve heard it before: Scientists find new method of curing male pattern baldness!
 (They’ve been saying that for 20 years) Scientists discover new dinosaur!
 (Turns out they only found 4 bones).